Australia & New Zealand

 Our accommodations for the next two nights are at the Chippewa Hotel Waterfront on Mackinac Island.

 After lunch there is time to unwind and enjoy the marvelous views of the Straits of Mackinac from the rocking chairs on our hotel’s 660-foot porch.
-You may also browse several interesting areas of the hotel that are open to the public.
 The afternoon is free to relax, sightsee on our own, or visit historic sites.
 You may choose to visit Fort Mackinac where costumed guides, memorabilia and original buildings recall military life during the War of 1812.
 Tonight we enjoy our second evening on the island.

 Day 5 : Traverse City